Sledging in Meribel

 Meribel is now offering night-time sledging!
 Sledging down closed ski slopes is perhaps the most fun you can have on snow.
 What feels like a very gentle beginner slope on a set of skis somehow turns into a death-defying racecourse when taken on a sledge.
 It's surprising how many people will go home within the week saying the sledging was their favourite part, adults and children alike!

-The sledging first started during the winter 2016 – 2017, and it was a very popular success and thankfully they've decided to continue and expand it into winter 2017 – 2018.
+Meribel sledging first started during the winter 2016 – 2017 and has expanded ever since.
 Don't be deceived by the tobogganing course being a green piste in the daytime, on a sledge at night it is a lightning fast and unbelievable fun.

 Be warned though - sledging down an icy ski slope is dangerous.
 We see a disproportionately large amount of injuries caused by sledging accidents, so please do be careful!
-It will be running one or 2 evenings per week during the winter 2017 – 2018.
 Read on to discover more about Meribel's evening sledging.

 The Sledging Course